matthewdau85/APGMS-Final/docs/runbooks/compliance-monitoring.md

 ### CSP/CORS controls
 - The gateway applies Helmet CSP headers on every public endpoint with a deny-by-default policy (`default-src 'self'`, strict script hashes) and rejects any browser origin not whitelisted via `CORS_ALLOWED_ORIGINS`; disallowed origins receive a 403 while approved origins return ACAO/ACAH/ACEH headers for Idempotency-Key flows.【F:services/api-gateway/test/security.headers.spec.ts†L18-L71】
-- Allowed origins are defined by environment (`CORS_ALLOWED_ORIGINS`, comma-separated) with local defaults of `http://localhost:5173`; adjust these values in deployment manifests so CSP/CORS align with the surfaced hostnames used by the admin/web apps.【F:services/api-gateway/src/config.ts†L330-L359】
+- Allowed origins are defined by environment (`CORS_ALLOWED_ORIGINS`, comma-separated) with local defaults of `http://localhost:5173`; adjust these values in deployment manifests so CSP/CORS align with the surfaced hostnames used by the admin/web apps.
+Record changes in release notes so reviewers can map origins to environments.【F:services/api-gateway/src/config.ts†L330-L359】
+- Untrusted origins are blocked at the edge and responses are logged as `security_event` entries with the origin header captured (and redacted); include these logs in reviewer evidence when demonstrating CORS enforcement.

 ### TFN/PII redaction and log retention
 - TFNs, ABNs, emails, and IBANs are masked before logging via the shared redaction helpers, which replace identifiers with tagged tokens (e.g., `[REDACTED:TFN]`) before values hit structured logs or security events.【F:shared/src/redaction.ts†L5-L69】
 - TFN handling uses tokenisation (HMAC with per-environment salts) and KMS-backed envelope encryption for any transient plaintext, with admin decrypt/export calls audited per the TFN SOP; follow that SOP during quarterly reviews or incident drills.【F:docs/security/TFN-SOP.md†L1-L24】
 - Retention: standard application logs (with redaction applied) are retained for 90 days for operational forensics; security/audit streams (including `security_event` entries for TFN activities) are retained for 400 days; reviewer evidence exports are copied to `artifacts/compliance/` with a 7-year retention clock and a quarterly integrity check hash noted in the evidence index.
+Create a quarterly rotation ticket to verify masking is still effective and that retention timers delete expired entries.

 ### Evidence pack handling
 - Store reconciliation transcripts, alert payloads, banking adapter swap artefacts, and DSP/OSF filings in `artifacts/compliance/`, alongside any tier-state snapshots and remediation proofs referenced above.【F:docs/runbooks/compliance-monitoring.md†L24-L58】
 - Maintain an evidence index (CSV/markdown) in that folder noting provenance, hash, and expiry date; rotate out artefacts after 7 years unless an investigation/legal hold extends the window, and record deletions as `data_retention` security events so the audit trail captures lifecycle changes.
+- Evidence handoff: when providing packs to external reviewers, include the index plus the latest A11y/CI reports and a note of any open waivers.
+Store a checksum of the zipped pack in the index to make tampering detectable.

 ### Accessibility testing and results
 - A11y gates run via Playwright + axe-core (`pnpm -r test --filter @apgms/webapp test:axe`) across landing and bank-lines flows; CI artifacts include the JSON axe report for reviewers.【F:docs/accessibility/smoke.md†L1-L9】【F:docs/accessibility/report.md†L1-L5】
 - Latest run reports no serious/critical WCAG violations; re-run the suite after any UI change and attach updated reports to the evidence pack so DSP/ATO reviewers can trace regressions.【F:docs/accessibility/report.md†L1-L5】
+- Track defects and waivers in the accessibility issue log; reference ticket IDs in release notes so reviewers can correlate fixes to scans.

 ### CI gates and failure handling
 - Supply-chain workflows generate CycloneDX SBOMs and enforce npm audit (high+) plus gitleaks secret scanning on every PR/main push; failures block the build and upload artifacts (`sbom`, `audit.json`) for triage.【F:.github/workflows/supply-chain.yml†L1-L37】
 - Nightly security scans run pnpm audit, SBOM generation, Semgrep SAST, Gitleaks, Trivy FS (high/critical, ignore-unfixed), Prisma drift checks, and security header/auth smoke tests; any failing step marks the pipeline red and must be remediated or explicitly risk-accepted before deployment.【F:.github/workflows/security.yml†L1-L41】
 - Dedicated Trivy workflow enforces fs vulnerability scans (HIGH/CRITICAL) on pushes/PRs with `exit-code: 1`; reports upload even on failure to support waiver documentation in the evidence pack.【F:.github/workflows/trivy.yml†L1-L21】
+- Failure handling: open a security incident for HIGH/CRITICAL findings that block pipelines, attach the CI artifact to the incident, and document the remediation or waiver approval (owner, expiry).
+Close the incident only after rerunning the failing workflow and capturing the passing artifact in the evidence pack.